Learning When to Plan: Efficiently Allocating Test-Time Compute for LLM Agents: A Conceptual Framework for Dynamic Planning with LLM Agents

-The usefulness of an existing plan is not static; it typically diminishes over time as the agent acts and the environment evolves.
-This decay in relevance, or \textit{plan drift}, makes replanning increasingly advantageous.
-Several factors contribute to how quickly plan drift occurs:
+Because the usefulness of an existing plan typically decays as the agent acts and the environment evolves (‘plan drift’), the expected benefit of replanning increases over time and after surprising observations; we discuss factors governing plan drift in Appendix \ref{plan_drift}.